ribeaud/fedlexplorer/backend/README.md

 ## License

-This project is licensed by its maintainers under the MIT License.
+This project is licensed by its maintainers under both the Apache and MIT licenses.

-If you intended to use these data in a public or commercial product, please check the data sources themselves for any specific restrictions.
+To the best of our knowledge, all data included in this repository is open data.
+If you intended to use the included data in a public or commercial product, please check the data sources themselves for any specific and current restrictions.